 - Use a soft bristle brush – The nylon must be pliable enough to get in between your teeth and not abrade them.

 - Brush up and down – Only the chewing surfaces get brushed back and forth; otherwise you can damage the gums.
 Turn the brush vertically to clean the front teeth.

 - Don’t rush when you brush – Devote two full minutes.
 That’s 30 seconds a quadrant, covering front, back, and chewing surfaces.

 - Replace your toothbrush every 3-4 months – When the bristles fray, throw it away.

 With research linking gum disease to heart problems, Alzheimer’s, arthritis and other conditions, it’s more important than ever to give brushing your full attention.
 Don’t text or walk around the house; watch what you’re doing in the mirror.
 Remember, be kind to your teeth and your teeth will be kind to you!

 Regularly scheduled dental exams are recommended.
-AMBA Dental serves the needs of many active and retired educator associations across the United States.
-A dental plan from your association and AMBA can help you stay on track with regular oral care – and save you money.
+They can help you stay on track with regular oral care – and ultimately save you money.